 A spacious, well-organized bathroom is truly life-changing.
-Take it from one editor who's moved 10 times in 10 years and tested out all kinds of bathrooms to varying degrees of amazingness (or lack thereof).
+Take it from an editor who's moved 10 times in 10 years and tested out all kinds of bathrooms to varying degrees of amazingness (or lack thereof).
 A great bathroom should, of course, be visually pleasing, but most importantly, it should serve its purpose well: adequate storage for everything from bath products to towels, lighting that serves the tasks performed in a bathroom, and finishes that are resistant to humid environments.

-Thankfully, we have interior designers who make it their life mission to be a resource for everything there is to know about bathrooms.
+Thankfully, we have interior designers who make it their life mission to be a resource for everything there is to know about designing a bathroom.
 Are you making these bathroom decorating mistakes?
-Find out from the best and learn their clever solutions.
+Find out from the best, and learn their clever solutions, below.

 Laguna Beach-based designer Ohara Davies-Gaetano insisted on the importance of towel storage: "Make sure that you have allocated space to keep fresh towels.
-I like keeping bath towels in an antique armoire in our bathroom and washcloths rolled up in a pewter bowl on our vanity so that I have a fresh one daily.
+I like keeping bath towels in an antique armoire in our bathroom and washcloths rolled up in a pewter bowl on our vanity so I have a fresh one daily.
 I always suggest having a few robe hooks placed around the bathroom instead of towel bars—this allows you to have a place to dry multiple towels or robes."

-The designers at Massucco Warner Miller suggested getting creative with storage solutions: "Even if you don't have room for a vanity with serious storage, it doesn't mean that you can't sneak in some extra space elsewhere with a vintage apothecary cabinet, a train rack, or even recessed medicine cabinets for keeping toiletries out of sight.
+The designers at Massucco Warner suggested getting creative with storage solutions: "Even if you don't have room for a vanity with serious storage, it doesn't mean you can't sneak in some extra space elsewhere with a vintage apothecary cabinet, a train track, or even recessed medicine cabinets for keeping toiletries out of sight.
 A clean and uncluttered bathroom is always better looking.
 The more you can get put away, the better!"

 The other main bathroom design offender: lighting.
-"There is nothing worse than a poorly lit bathroom," says Roth.
+"There's nothing worse than a poorly lit bathroom," says Roth.
 "People often forget that they need multiple light sources and end up with a single dull sconce—which basically ensures you'll leave the house with scary clown makeup.
 Try to incorporate both decorative and task lighting."

-Choosing too Many Finishes
+Choosing Too Many Finishes